Skip to content

 Hold Your Line

 This is rule number one.
-When you're riding in a group, predictability is safety.
+Predictability is safety.
 Hold a straight, consistent line.
 Don't weave, don't swerve around drains at the last second, don't drift toward the centre of the road when you're tired.

 Every sudden movement you make forces the rider behind you to react.
 At 35kph with 30cm between wheels, a small swerve can cause a crash.
-If there's an obstacle, point it out early and move around it gradually.
+If there's an obstacle, point it out early and move around it gradually — not with a last-second lurch that sends a shockwave through the group behind you.

 Don't Half-Wheel